Table of contents

 Unicorns, complex acronyms, and language changes faster than a well-executed rug pull abound in the web3 world.

-The internet as we know it is evolving right in front of our eyes.
-It's all over the news and Twitter feeds, and it's starting to creep into ordinary conversation.
-A new era necessitates a new lexicon, and Web3 has its own set of terminology.
+The internet as we know it is evolving in our eyes.
+It's all over the news and Twitter feeds and starting to creep into ordinary conversation.
+A new era necessitates a new lexicon, and Web3 has its terminology.

 This post will go through common web3 terminology and its usage.

 Blockchain is a decentralized digital ledger that anyone can access and can be used to store and transfer data without the need for a central authority.
 Blockchains are the underlying technology that allows cryptocurrency systems like Bitcoin and Ethereum to function.

 Satoshi Nakamoto, a pseudonym, developed the first decentralized, peer-to-peer digital money in 2009.
 The person or people responsible for the technology are still unknown.

 Unlike government-issued currencies, Bitcoin boasts lower transaction fees than existing online payment options and is managed by a decentralized authority.

 A block is a group of transactions that have been recorded on the blockchain.
 Every block has information about the preceding block, allowing them to communicate with one another.